Grupo CIE

 Grupo CIE (Corporacion Interamericana de Entretenimiento.
 Spanish for: Interamerican Entertainment Corporation) is a Mexican entertainment and media company.
 It is leader of Latin American entertainment sector, focusing especially on the markets of Hispanic and Portuguese language, including the Latin market of the United States.
 Grupo CIE is a Latin American amalgam of Live Nation.
-The company operates various main venues, auditoriums and theme parks in all Latin countries; also it is in charge of promote a great variety of live events, commercial fairs and exhibitions, access the advertising ticket commercialization (including Ticketmaster Mexico and Ticketmaster Brazil), sponsorships, foods, promotional drinks and articles for events and entertainment.
-Also, the Group participates in the film industry, through the production and distribution of films.
+The company operates various venues, auditoriums and theme parks throughout Latin America; promotes a variety of live events, commercial fairs and exhibitions; operates ticketing sites including Ticketmaster Mexico and Ticketmaster Brazil); provides sponsorships, foods, promotional drinks and articles for events and entertainment; and participates in the film industry through the production and distribution of films.

 Divisions

 Grupo CIE is divided into five divisions which controls different sectors of the market: